-Since the 2010 Act, the coalition government has struck a new national deal with the insurance industry called Flood Re to secure affordable insurance for all.
-Martin welcomed Flood Re but also wants government to actively monitor the affordability and availability of flood insurance, which has affected many people in Cheltenham since 2007.
-The coalition has also strengthened planning guidance relating to flooding in the new National Planning Policy Framework although, again, Martin believes this could go further.
+After the 2010 Act, the coalition government struck a new national deal with the insurance industry called Flood Re to secure affordable insurance for all.
+Martin welcomed Flood Re but still wants government to actively monitor the affordability and availability of flood insurance, which has affected many people in Cheltenham since 2007.
+The coalition also strengthened planning guidance relating to flooding in the new National Planning Policy Framework although, again, Martin believes this could go further.

 Martin has also consistently called for more funding for anti-flooding works.
-Cheltenham’s multi-million pound scheme including Cox’s Meadow did hold back 75,000 litres of flood water and more work has now been done by the Environment Agency to the River Chelt and adjacent areas and by Severn Trent to sewers and drainage all over town.
+Cheltenham’s multi-million pound scheme including Cox’s Meadow did hold back 75,000 litres of flood water and more work was later done by the Environment Agency to the River Chelt and adjacent areas and by Severn Trent to sewers and drainage all over town.